Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach applied to polytropic equations of state: Final Remarks

 \section{Final Remarks}

-In our previous article, we have shown that it is possible to obtain equations to model compact stars in $f(T)$ theories using a more general approach than ones find in the literature.

-Here, we apply our approach to polytropic EOSs, showing that it is really consistent and robust.

-It is worth stressing that the key point of our approach is to realise that the set of equations (\ref{press}), (\ref{BL}), (\ref{ce1}) and (\ref{dmdr}) is the one to be numerically solved.

-Equation (\ref{dmdr}) is just the mass-energy equation of TOV GR. {However, one must be aware that the calculation of mass is an open problem in $f(T)$ gravity.} On the other hand, the combination of equations (\ref{press}) and (\ref{ce1}) works like a generalisation of the TOV GR differential equation for $P(r)$.
+{The key point of our approach is to realise that the set of equations (\ref{press}), (\ref{BL}), (\ref{ce1}) and (\ref{dmdr}) is the one to be numerically solved.
+It is noteworthy that the combination of equations (\ref{press}) and (\ref{ce1}) works like a generalisation of the TOV GR differential equation for $P(r)$.
 Notice also that in GR the function $B(r)$ is closely related to $m(r)$, namely, $e^{-B} = 1 - m(r)/r$.
 Here, to obtain $B(r)$, one has to numerically integrate equation (\ref{BL}).
-Although this equation is complicated, it is numerically treatable.
+Although this equation is complicated, it is numerically treatable.}

-The obvious next step is to consider realistic EOSs.
-This issue is under our consideration and will appear in literature in the due time.
+{Our novel approach can be considered an improvement of that of the paper \cite{Ilijic18}, since we can model stars for any central density for $\xi < 0$ without any the problems of convergence they faced.
+This is probably because our system of equations is much simpler and numerical stable.
+In their system of equations there is a differential equation for $A'$, which is very complicated.
+In our approach, given that we use the {\it conservation equation}, it is not necessary to use a differential for $A'$, since this function can be obtained algebraically.}

+{One could ask why study polytropic EOSs.
+First, since \cite{F-A1} and \cite{Ilijic18} consider together only two distinct polytropic indices, there is room in the literature to explore other ones.
+Second, polytropic EOSs of different index could be useful in the study of stellar stability.
+The stability window may well depend on the polytropic index. }

-Notice that we do not consider in the present paper any discussion related to the stability of the solutions and related issues.
-These are important questions that should be addressed but is out of our objectives in the present paper.
+{Notice that we do not consider in the present paper the stability of the solutions.
+This is an important issue that should be addressed but is out of our objectives here.}

+{In addition, we have considered the analysis also using the mass measured by an ``observer at infinity'', which seems to be the most appropriate mass definition in this case, rather than that from GR.}

+A relevant issue has to do with the maximum compactness of stars in $f(T)$ gravity, which is closely related to stellar stability too.
+Our calculations show that the compactness can be higher than 4/9 (maximum compactness of a star in GR), and it can even be bigger than the compactness of a black hole, which is of 1/2.
+Notice that there is not a similar study in the literature via sequences of models such as presented in Figure \ref{PPN2MRD}.

+There is certainly a limit to compactness, which studies related to stellar stability in $f(T)$ gravity should also be able to shed light.

+The obvious next step is to consider realistic EOSs, {which unlike politropic EOSs, take in to account the nuclear matter inside the neutron star.} This issue was recently considered by us in \cite{F-A2}.

-Another important issue to be stressed is that, although we consider in the present paper that $f(T) = T + \xi T^2$, one can in principle consider any $f(T)$ function.
-We will also consider this issue in the near future.
+{Another important issue to be stressed is that, although we consider in the present paper that $f(T) = T + \xi T^2$, one can in principle consider any $f(T)$ function.
+We will also consider this issue in the near future.}